Chelsea star Pulisic set for hamstring scan after suffering injury in warm-up at Burnley | Goal.com

 "He felt something on his hamstring," Lampard told the BBC.
 "We tried to manage him in midweek, but we’ll see what happens in the next 24 hours.
 We’re talking minor, nothing serious."

-In his press conference though, Lampard did indicate that Pulisic was frustrated and would need a scan on his hamstring.
+Later in his press conference, though, Lampard did indicate that Pulisic was frustrated and would need a scan on his hamstring.

 "Christian had a small sensation in his hamstring, so we had to pull him," Lampard said.
 "He couldn’t play the game and he felt that in part of the warm-up.